 The prevalence of diseases such as cancer and the increased need for immunotherapy is driving the development of technologies that target disease-causing cells and organisms.
-This has driven the development of what is known as an antibody library.
+This has led to the development of what is known as an antibody library.
 This article will discuss this subject.

 Image Credit: Sakurra/Shutterstock.com

 When a pathogen infects a healthy host, the host’s immune system responds to fight it off and maintain health.
 The host produces antibodies that recognize the antigens present on the surface of the invading cell.
 However, the host’s immune system must be able to recognize the antigen in the first place: when infection occurs for the first time, this is not possible as the host has not previously encountered the pathogen.